Shawn Oakman

-Shawn Michael Oakman (born April 7, 1992) is a gridiron football defensive end for the Toronto Argonauts of the Canadian Football League (CFL).
+Shawn Michael Oakman (born April 7, 1992) is an American professional football defensive lineman.
 He played college football for the Baylor Bears.
-Oakman has been a member of the Triangle Torch and the West Virginia Roughriders of the American Arena League, the Bismarck Bucks of Champions Indoor Football, and the Los Angeles Wildcats of the XFL.
+Oakman has also been a member of the Triangle Torch and the West Virginia Roughriders of the American Arena League (AAL), the Bismarck Bucks of Champions Indoor Football (CIF), the Los Angeles Wildcats of the XFL, the Wild Aces of Fan Controlled Football, and the Toronto Argonauts, Edmonton Elks, and Montreal Alouettes of the Canadian Football League (CFL).

-Early years
+Early life

 Oakman attended Penn Wood High School in Lansdowne, Pennsylvania.
 He played both football and basketball.
 He committed to play college football at Penn State University in July 2010.

 College career

 Penn State University

 Oakman was redshirted as a true freshman at PSU in 2011.

 On February 27, 2012, Penn State announced that Oakman had been dismissed from the Nittany Lions football team for an unspecified violation of team rules.
 (See Personal life.)

 Oakman transferred to Baylor University in July 2012.

 Baylor University

 As per NCAA transfer rules, Oakman took the entire 2012 season off.
 Oakman played in 13 games as a backup defensive end in 2013.
 He recorded 33 tackles and two sacks.
 In his first year as a starter, Oakman had a breakout season in 2014.
 He finished the season with 25.5 tackles for loss and 11.0 sacks.
 He earned third-team All-America honors from the Associated Press and was a consensus All-Big 12 selection.
-Oakman was projected by some analysts and scouts to be a first round pick in the 2015 NFL Draft.
+Oakman was projected by some analysts and scouts to be a first round pick in the 2015 NFL draft.
 Instead of declaring for the draft, he decided to return to Baylor for his senior season.
 In 2015, Oakman was not able to match his successful 2014 season.
 He recorded only 4.5 sacks in 2015.